Rovenky: History

 Rovenky was founded in 1705, and was incorporated as a city in 1934.
 By the order of Peter I, 49 Cossack villages were burned and destroyed in September 1708, including Rovenky.
 The freed Cossacks fled from Peter I into an area now referred to as the "Wild Field."
 Some settled in a place near a river and it was named after the abandoned native village - Rovenek.
 In 1793, Count Vasily Orlor became the owner of the settlement who later became the Cossack chieftain.
 In 1829, the first literacy school was opened and the first primary school was opened in 1852.
 At this point, the residents of Rovenky mostly worked the land, raised cattle, and bred sheep.

+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards, it was administratively part of the Donets Governorate of Ukraine.
+A local newspaper has been published in the city since October 1930.